 Aurelia Patrizia Calabro

 Representative and Director of the Regional Office

-Dr. Steven Were Omamo is the World Food Programme Country Representative for Ethiopia.
-Prior to this, he was Deputy Director of Policy and Programme and Coordinator of Food Systems Strategy, Policy and Support in HQ, Rome.
-Dr. Omamo first joined WFP in 2006.
-During his time with WFP, he has served as Director of the WFP Office and Representative to the AU and UNECA in Addis Ababa; Deputy Director of Policy, Planning; Chief of Food Security and Safety Nets.
+Prior to his appointment in Ethiopia, Dr. Omamo was Deputy Director of Policy and Programme and Coordinator of Food Systems Strategy, Policy and Support in HQ, Rome.
+Dr. Omamo first joined WFP in 2006 and has served in different positions since then.
+He has served as Director of the WFP Office and Representative to the AU and UNECA in Addis Ababa; Deputy Director of Policy, Planning and Chief of Food Security and Safety Nets.

 IOM Chief of Mission to Ethiopia and Representative to the AU, UNECA and IGAD

 Prior to her current posting, Ms. Achieng served as Head of the International Partnerships Division at IOM HQs in Geneva and as IOM Chief of Mission to Haiti, having served in IOM country offices in Senegal, Kosovo and Kenya.
 Ms. Achieng started her career with IOM in Haiti in January 1995 upon completing her studies (Master of Social Sciences Degree in Dev’t Administration, Birmingham University, UK).
 Ms. Achieng is a native of Kenya.

 Mr. Turhan Saleh has worked with the UN since 1989.
 Mr. Saleh has worked for UNICEF in Ghana and Eritrea before joining UNDP in 1997.
 He has served UNDP in different senior positions at country office and Headquarters levels including as Resident Representative and Strategic Plan Coordinator at Executive Office of the UNDP Administrator.
 Mr. Turhan Saleh has a Bachelor’s Degree from Cornell University and a Master in Public Affairs from Princeton.